 - Monitor your kitty.
 Their weight and body condition will be checked at each kitten visit, and you can always call your vet’s office with questions between appointments.

 It’s always best to err on the side of caution and talk to your vet — especially if an underweight kitten also has symptoms of illness.

-Kittens are still growing, meaning their immune systems are not fully developed and they’re much more susceptible than adults to parasites, viruses, and other infections.
+Kittens are still growing, meaning their immune systems are not fully developed and they’re much more susceptible than adults to parasites, viruses, and other infections (this is why it's important to vaccinate your cat).
 Plus, they can become ill very quickly so it’s best to check with your vet ASAP.

 Can kittens be overweight?

 Yes, this is possible.
 Common causes include overfeeding, overindulgence in treats or table scraps, a sedentary lifestyle, or changes in weight after a spay or neuter surgery.

 Being overweight as a youngster often translates to obesity in adulthood, and all of the associated health risks like arthritis, diabetes, or heart and lung conditions.

 If you feel your kitten may be overweight, don’t restrict their food right away.
 Instead, talk to your vet about the best weight management plan for your fur baby, and schedule frequent weight check-ins.

 Now that you know the basics of properly nurturing your kitten's growth, you can help your kitten grow into a happy, healthy cat.